 See preprints listed on the arXiv.
 Note: published versions may differ slightly.

-10. Tactical decompositions in finite polar spaces and non-spreading classical group actions submitted.
+10. Tactical decompositions in finite polar spaces and non-spreading classical group actions, Designs, Codes and Cryptography, 2024.
 With John Bamberg, Michael Giudici, and Gordon F. Royle.
-(See arXiv or abstract.)
+(See arXiv or Journal or abstract.)

 Abstract: For finite classical groups acting naturally on the set of points of their ambient polar spaces, the symmetry properties of synchronising and separating are equivalent to natural and well-studied problems on the existence of certain configurations in finite geometry.
 The more general class of spreading permutation groups is harder to describe, and it is the purpose of this paper to explore this property for finite classical groups.
 In particular, we show that for most finite classical groups, their natural action on the points of its polar space is non-spreading.
 We develop and use a result on tactical decompositions (an AB-Lemma) that provides a useful technique for finding witnesses for non-spreading permutation groups.
 We also consider some of the other primitive actions of the classical groups.

-9. On Bruen chains, submitted.
-With John Bamberg and Geertrui Van de Voorde.
-(See arXiv or abstract.)
+9. On Bruen chains, Finite Fields and their Applications, 2024.
+With John Bamberg and Geertrui Van de Voorde, (See arXiv or Journal or abstract.)

 Abstract: It is known that a Bruen chain of the three-dimensional projective space $\mathrm{PG}(3,q)$ exists for every odd prime power $q$ at most $37$, except for $q=29$.
 It was shown by Cardinali et. al (2005) that Bruen chains do not exist for $41\leqslant q\leqslant 49$.
 We develop a model, based on finite fields, which allows us to extend this result to $41\leqslant q \leqslant 97$, thereby adding more evidence to the conjecture that Bruen chains do not exist for $q>37$.
 Furthermore, we show that Bruen chains can be realised precisely as the $(q+1)/2$-cliques of a two related, yet distinct, undirected simple graphs.